 You can also see detailed forensics associated with this campaign.
 A very important finding is the targets as well.
 You can see all of the intended users and VIPs in the organization that have been targeted by this specific campaign.

 It is very easy to navigate through the TAP Dashboard and get visibility into the latest threats that are targeting your people.
-After getting this visibility, a best practice is to enroll these targeted users into a Security Awareness Training to raise their alertness to the fact they are being targeted by these types of threats.
+After getting this visibility, a best practice to improve organizational COVID-19 cyber attack protection is to enroll these targeted users into a Security Awareness Training to raise their alertness to the fact they are being targeted by these types of threats.